-Copayments/Deductibles
+Deductibles

-Copayments are amounts to be paid by you or your Dependent for covered services.
 Deductibles are Covered Expenses to be paid by you or your Dependent before benefits are payable under this plan.
-Deductible amounts are separate from and not reduced by Copayments.
-Copayments and Deductibles are in addition to any Coinsurance.
+Deductibles are in addition to any Coinsurance.
 Once the Deductible maximum in The Schedule has been reached, you and your family need not satisfy any further medical deductible for the rest of that year.